Skip to main content

 ...

-After you have created a backup through either the velero cli or a schedule, you can restore a vCluster from the created backup via the velero cli:
+After creating a backup with the Velero CLI or a scheduled backup, you can restore a vCluster using the Velero CLI:

 velero restore create <restore-name> --from-backup <backup-name>